Amishasingh112003/01-Aure-AI/README.md

 # Azure_AI_Workplace

-This is a repositary to have idea about lab session in Azure.
+This is a repository to have idea about lab session in Azure.